Multi-Granularity Hand Action Detection: Experiments

-{\bf Settings.} The SL-D track aims to evaluate the performance of different detection models on hand interaction regions and objects.
-We employed the representative Faster-RCNN~\cite{24faster} model with different backbones.
-Specifically, we pre-trained the model on the MS COCO~\cite{53coco} object detection dataset and fine-tuned it on FHA-Kitchens for the tasks of hand interaction region detection and interaction object detection, respectively.
-We trained the model using the SGD optimizer for 100 epochs with an initial learning rate of 0.02 and a batch size of 1.
-The weight decay is set to 0.0001.
+\textbf{Dataset and Metric.} Due to the absence of benchmarks for this new task, we evaluated our model and other representative detection models solely on the FHA-Kitchens dataset.
+We conducted experiments using two different backbones: ResNet-50~\cite{restnet} pre-trained on ImageNet-1k~\cite{imagenet} and Swin-L~\cite{swin} pre-trained on ImageNet-22k~\cite{imagenet}.
+All detection models utilize pre-trained weights on the MS COCO object detection dataset~\cite{53coco}.
+Furthermore, we not only report the overall validation results using mixed-grained labels but also separately report the validation results for coarse-grained and fine-grained sub-labels.
+We follow previous works and adopt mean Average Precision (mAP)~\cite{53coco} as the primary evaluation metric.

-{\bf Results on the SL-D Track.} The detection results are summarized in Table~\ref{sldtrack}.
-As can be seen, detecting interaction objects is more difficult than detecting hand interaction regions, validating the challenge posed by the diversity and fine-grained object categories in our dataset.
-Moreover, using a stronger backbone leads to slightly better detection results.
-It is noteworthy that, unlike existing action datasets, our FHA-Kitchens dataset provides abundant annotations of hand interaction regions, making it possible to investigate the model's ability to localize interaction regions and interpret hand actions in a more informative way, which is crucial for embodied intelligence research~\cite{55behavior,56embodied}.
-The visualization of the detection results can be found in the supplementary material.
+\textbf{Implementation Details.} We trained the MG-HAD model on the FHA-Kitchen dataset using the MMDetection~\cite{52mmdetection} codebase.
+Specifically, we utilized pre-trained weights on the MS COCO~\cite{53coco} object detection dataset and fine-tuned it on the hand action detection task on FHA-Kitchens.
+We trained the model under two different settings: 4scale-R-50 and 5scale-Swin-L. Following DINO~\cite{dino}, we used the Adam optimizer~\cite{adam} for model training, with an initial learning rate of ${1 \times 10^{-4}}$ and weight decay is $10^{-4}$.
+The experiments were conducted on the NVIDIA GeForce RTX 3090 GPUs, with a batch size of 2 for 4scale-R-50 and 1 for 5scale-Swin-L. By default, MG-HAD was trained for 12 epochs, taking approximately 5 hours.
+More details are provided in the \emph{supplement material}.